Table of Contents

 Can a Copy of a Document Be Used as Evidence?

 Absolutely, though there's a catch.
-Historically, courts stuck to the "Best Evidence Rule," which meant you had to produce the original document, period.
+Historically, courts stuck to the "Best Evidence Rule," which meant you had to produce the original document.

 Today, things are more practical.
 High-quality copies—think clear photocopies or digital scans—are usually accepted without issue, as long as no one has a good reason to doubt they’re authentic.
 The court's primary concern is ensuring the evidence is accurate and hasn't been tampered with.
 If someone raises a genuine dispute about the copy's integrity, the judge might then require the original.